 Anchor experiences:

-- Tram 28 through Alfama — EUR 3 (~$3.30 USD), more atmosphere per euro than almost anything in Europe
+- Tram 28 through Alfama.
+EUR 3 (~$3.30 USD).
+More atmosphere per euro than almost anything else in Europe.

-- Day trip to Sintra by Comboios de Portugal (~EUR 5 each way) — palaces, castles, and sea views for under $25 USD total
+- Day trip to Sintra by Comboios de Portugal (~EUR 5 each way).
+Palaces, castles, sea views, all in for under $25 USD.

-- Dinner at A Cevicheria in Principe Real — mains EUR 18-28, worth the splurge one night
+- Dinner at A Cevicheria in Principe Real.
+Mains EUR 18-28.
+Worth blowing the daily target one night.

 Lisbon runs lean.
-A full day including transport, a couple of entry fees, and meals rarely breaks $65 USD if you're paying attention.
+A full day with transport, a couple of entry fees, and meals rarely breaks $65 USD if you're paying attention.

 Days 4-6: Madrid, Spain

-For the Lisbon-to-Madrid leg, travellers have real options.
+The Lisbon-to-Madrid leg actually has options.
 A direct flight runs $40-80 USD booked a few weeks out.
-The Alsa overnight bus from EUR 25 saves a hotel night if you time it right.
-(There's no true high-speed rail on this corridor yet — so fly or bus for this specific connection.)
+The Alsa overnight bus from EUR 25 saves you a hotel night if you time it right.
+(There's no true high-speed rail on this corridor yet, so it's fly or bus.)

 Where to stay:

-- Budget: TOC Hostel Madrid — dorms from $22 USD/night, private rooms from $65.
-Great Gran Via location.
+- Budget: TOC Hostel Madrid.
+Dorms from $22 USD/night, private rooms from $65.
+Right on Gran Via.

-- Mid-range: Only YOU Boutique Hotel Atocha — doubles from $125 USD/night.
-Stylish and central.
+- Mid-range: Only YOU Boutique Hotel Atocha.
+Doubles from $125 USD/night.
+Stylish, central, easy.

-- Splurge: Hotel Palace Madrid — doubles from $280 USD/night.
-Grand Belle Epoque property near the Prado.
+- Splurge: Hotel Palace Madrid.
+Doubles from $280 USD/night.
+Grand Belle Epoque property a block from the Prado.

 Daily budget target: $85-115 USD (budget) / $150-185 USD (mid-range)